 \begin{proof} We consider the case $u = u^*$; the other case is symmetric.
-Let $e_u$ be the segment of $\mathcal{L}_\ell$ stored in $u$.
-By Case~3, $u.p$ is strictly to the left of $v.p$.
-Furthermore, since $u = u^*$, the intersection point $q$ must be on $e_u$.
-Thus, $q$ cannot be on the right of $v.p$, because otherwise $v.p$ would be a point on $\mathcal{L}_r$ that lies below $e_u$ and to the left of $q$, which is impossible.
-Since $q$ is strictly to the left of $v.p$; by Invariant~\ref{inv:intersection}, if $v$ is an inner node, $v^*$ must be in $v.\ell$, and hence both $v$ and $v.\ell$ lie on $\pi_r$.
-If $v$ is a leaf, then $v = v^*$. \end{proof}
+Let $e_u$ be the segment of $\cL_l$ stored in $u$.
+By Case~3, the point $u.p$ is strictly to the left of the point $v.p$.
+Furthermore, since $u = u^*$, the intersection point $q$ lies on $e_u$.
+Thus, $q$ cannot be to the right of $v.p$, because otherwise $v.p$ would be a point on $\cL_r$ that lies below $e_u$ and to the left of $q$, which is impossible.
+Since $q$ is strictly to the left of $v.p$, Invariant~\ref{inv:intersection} shows that if $v$ is an inner node, then $v^*$ must be in $v.l$ (and hence both $v$ and $v.l$ lie on $\pi_r$), and if $v$ is a leaf, then $v = v^*$. \end{proof}

 We can now show that the invariant is maintained.